 After your FAFSA is processed, your school will review the results and will inform you about your loan eligibility.

-Your Federal Stafford Student Loan offer amounts for the year are determined by your grade level:
+Your Federal Stafford Student Loan offer amounts for the financial aid year, which includes the fall semester, spring semester, and summer semester, are determined by your grade level:

 |Grade Level||Dependent Students||Independent Students|

-Graduate Students are eligible for a total of $20,500 in unsubsidized loans per year.
+Graduate Students are eligible for a total of $20,500 in unsubsidized loans per financial aid year.